 - rapidly evolving technology platforms, tools, and other solutions that must be integrated into the operational environment

-- lack of education on what it takes to deploy and operate secure software, particularly more secure, web-based applications
+- lack of education on what it takes to deploy and operate secure software, particularly more secure, web-based applications1

 Physical security, authentication, and firewalls defend against external threats, but employees and contractors are authorized to bypass these measures.
 Current and former employees and contractors who have or had authorized access to their organization's system and networks are familiar with internal policies, procedures, and technology and can exploit that knowledge to facilitate attacks and even collude with external attackers.
-External and insider threats
+External and insider threats2 need to be mitigated during deployment and operations.

 The policies, procedures, processes, controls, and performance measures selected, enforced, and continuously improved during deployment and operation of systems often determine whether software and systems will function in a secure and survivable manner.